Queenstown, Maryland: Geography

 Queenstown is located at 38°59′21″N 76°9′24″W (38.989086, -76.156645).

 According to the United States Census Bureau, the town has a total area of 1.45 sqmi, all land.

 History

 Queenstown was the original seat of Queen Anne's County, before the location changed to Centreville, Maryland.
 Its location was important during the 18th century, because it is near a creek that, during that time, could be navigated by tradesmen.
 A hub for shipping and receiving, Queenstown was attacked by English troops in the War of 1812 on August 13, 1813.

 Bloomingdale, Bowlingly, and St. Peter's Church are listed on the National Register of Historic Places.

 Transportation

 The primary present-day method of transportation to and from Queenstown is by road.
-The town is located adjacent to the junction of U.S. Route 301 and U.S. Route 50, which link the town to metropolitan Philadelphia, Washington D.C. and Ocean City.
+The town is located adjacent to the junction of U.S. Route 301 (which towards Wilmington) and U.S. Route 50 (which towards Ocean City), which link the town to metropolitan Philadelphia, Washington, D.C., and Ocean City.
 State highways also serving the town include Maryland Route 18, Maryland Route 456 and Maryland Route 656.